Eddy Current Separators Market, Share, Value, and Competitive Landscape 2021

 An eddy current separator uses a powerful magnetic field to separate non-ferrous metals from waste after all ferrous metals have been removed previously by some arrangement of magnets.
 Eddy Current Separator (ECS) is an advanced metal sorting unit that is capable of separating non-ferrous metals such as aluminium and copper from dry recyclables, commonly used to separate non-ferrous metals from mixed waste and other streams.
 It purely separate aluminium, copper, brass and other non-ferrous metals from your product stream, municipal solid waste recycling, scrap residue and other recyclables.

-This report contains market size and forecasts of Eddy Current Separators in China, including the following market information:
+This report contains market size and forecasts of Eddy Current Separators in France, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Eddy Current Separators manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Eddy Current Separators production and consumption in China
+This report also analyses and evaluates the COVID-19 impact on Eddy Current Separators production and consumption in France

 Total Market by Segment: